How this CA started her own KPO & now has clients from all over the world

 I wanted to know more about it and decided to research as much as I could.

-From Oct 2016 to Feb 2017, I devoted my time to research and understand more about the Knowledge Process Outsourcing (KPO) industry and its scope.
+From Oct 2016 to Feb 2017, I devoted my time to researching and understanding more about the Knowledge Process Outsourcing (KPO) industry and its scope.

 I soon realized it matched my area of interest and was the most insightful way of using my knowledge to help other businesses.
 Eventually, in May 2017, I started my company, called Adelante Global Accounting.